Larry Ottinger - Board Chair

 Molly Amster is founding director of Jews United for Justice and The JUFJ Campaign Fund’s Baltimore branches which advance racial and economic justice at the state and local level.
 She serves in leadership roles in the Maryland Coalition for Justice and Police Accountability and Renters United Maryland.
 Molly is a facilitator for Baltimore Racial Justice Action and a member of Our Maryland’s Board of Directors.
 Molly’s earlier work at CHAI: Comprehensive Housing Assistance, Incorporated, in Northwest Baltimore focused on older adult services, public schools, and community race relations.
 She moved to Baltimore in 2007 to help establish the environmental education program and farm at The Pearlstone Center.
 Molly fosters dogs for BARCS and lives in Northeast Baltimore City.

-Ben Bostwick - Digital Consultant
+Woolf Strategy - Digital Consultant

 Tracy Leatherberry - Consultant